Why HR must take risks (not manage them)

 But in terms of creating a successful modern company, this stuff is table stakes.

 Great organizations recognize that HR is more than a glorified payroll function.
-The real work is in leadership and development; it’s in creating new ways of communicating, new ways of interacting with and growing your people.
+The real work is in leadership and development – it's in creating new ways of communicating, interacting with, and growing your people.

 The ROI of human capital

 Maia Josebachvili, VP of People and Strategy at Greenhouse has a brilliant and simple visual to describe the ROI of human capital.

 The X-axis represents time, from the start date to the day the person leaves.
 The Y-axis represents individual output and the value that an employee adds.

 It takes a certain amount of time for a new hire to onboard, which is a steep learning curve.
 At this point, employees are creating little value for the company.
 Eventually, they ramp up and get to their full contribution.
 Once a decision is made to leave, it tapers off again until the last day, when output and value are sub-optimal.

 Your HR Department – People & Culture is a better term – should be tasked with thinking of innovative ways to lift that curve and create more value for longer.
 Can you onboard somebody faster so that they are able to get up to speed more quickly?
 Can you lift their potential in the organization, train them and upskill them so that they are more successful and fulfilled in their job and thus produce more effectively?